imsanjoykb/Data-Science-Regular-Bootcamp/Explotrary Data Analysis-EDA/Restaurant Customer Review/README.md

 # Restaurant Customer Review
-It's a NLP Problem, to find it's good review or bad
+It's a NLP Problem, to find it's good review or bad review on basis Customer Satisfication